idmillington/gnoam/README.md

 can be stored for future use.
 So the fact that Bethan and Dai are on different continents can affect the text generation later.

-Feature Demonstration Example
+Language Features
 ---

+### Feature-overload sample

-This sample is not intended to be useful in any way, but just to pack in as many features as possible.
+This sample is not intended to be useful in any way, except to show as many features as possible, so you can refer back to see the syntax.

-    using gnoam.names as names
+    using gnoam/names as names
     using titles

     [root] -> [names.full-name] [action]